WahAkshat/DeLo-Blockchain/README.md

 # Decentralized-Lottery-Blockchain

-This project is a smart contract application of blockchain network - eth.
+This project is a smart contract application of blockchain network - Eth.
 It is a decentralized lottery system, with a manager to act as master.
 Normal rules of a blockchain apply.